 GEGL (Generic Graphics Library) is a graph based image processing framework.

 With GEGL you chain together image processing operations represented by nodes into a graph.
-GEGL provides such operations for loading and storing images, adjusting colors, filtering in different ways, transforming and compositing images.
+GEGL provides operations for image loading and storing, color adjustments, and other different forms of image transformation, filtering and compositing.
+Some software using GEGL is GNU Image Manipulation Program, imgflo, GNOME Photos and iconographer.

 - Operations reference gallery